MicrosoftDocs/globalization/globalization/design/international-laws-and-standards.md

 ## Laws or standards particular to your program

 For applications that target specific functionality — such as taxes or health care — keep in mind that different laws and standards apply and your program may be liable to adhere to those laws.
-For example, you may need to conform to the US [Health Insurance Portability & Accountability Act (HIPAA)](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), the European Union (EU) such as GDPR ([EUR-Lex -32018R1725](https://eur-lex.europa.eu/legal-content/TXT/?uri=CELEX:32018R1725) for official versions of the regulation), or Canada’s [Personal Information Protection and Electronic Documents Act (PIPEDA)](https://en.wikipedia.org/wiki/Personal_Information_Protection_and_Electronic_Documents_Act) depending on the markets you are targeting.
+For example, you may need to conform to the US [Health Insurance Portability & Accountability Act (HIPAA)](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), the European Union (EU) regulations such as GDPR ([General Data Protection Regulation Summary](/compliance/regulatory/gdpr)), or Canada’s [Personal Information Protection and Electronic Documents Act (PIPEDA)](https://en.wikipedia.org/wiki/Personal_Information_Protection_and_Electronic_Documents_Act) depending on the markets you are targeting.